wr3dny/react_homega/README.md

-# react_homega
-Offline version of my homepage
+Offline version of my homepage.One day it will be online ( probably around ctober 2023 ).